CubOfJudahsLion/tm-ghci/README.md

 ## Bug reports and such

-Send feedback to 10951848+<s>nope</s>CubOfJudahsLion äτ users.noreply.github.com.
+* Send feedback to 10951848+<s>nope</s>CubOfJudahsLion äτ users.noreply.github.com.
-Bug reports must include the steps required to reproduce the error.
+* Bug reports must include the steps required to reproduce the error.

 ## Thanks to

 * _The TeXmacs developers_ for giving us such a magnificent tool.
-* _Massimiliano Gubinelli_ for setting me straight on the help file mechanism for plug-ins.
+* _Massimiliano Gubinelli_ for setting me straight on the plugin help file mechanism.